FOOD AND TREATS

 Sally Beauty $23.59

 At the very least for grooming, you should have a steel comb and a good quality puppy shampoo and conditioner.
 We love the High Cascade shampoo since it has ingredients that are natural flea and tick repellents.
 We dilute ours 1 part shampoo to 1-2 parts water.
 We like to use a tearless puppy shampoo around eyes—the Bio-Groom Fluffy Puppy shampoo is gentle and smells wonderful, we've also used Hartz and Sergeant puppy shampoos and even Johnson and Johnson Baby Shampoo.
 Finish off the bath with a soothing cream rinse, like the Bio-Groom Natural Oatmeal Conditioner.
 We usually dilute conditioners 1:2-3.
-The Charmar Cowboy Magic is a great detangler to use to loosen mats that can form as your puppy's coat transitions to the adult coat around 7-10 months old.
+The Artero Matt-X Dematter is a premium dematting spray--it relaxes the coat and lets tangles glide out and is great to use after bathing to loosen mats that can form as your puppy's coat transitions to the adult coat around 7-10 months old.
+The Charmar Cowboy Magic is another great detangler, although it can leave a bit of a residue, so I use it before bathing the dog.
 The Chris Christensen brush and the Safari De-matting comb are also highly recommended basic tools.
 If you choose to trim your puppy's nails, we recommend you have styptic powder on hand to stop bleeding if you cut into the quick—it happens even to the most experienced!
 For those that want the adventure of grooming your own doodle, we've included an Advanced Grooming Supplies list, also.
 It is a bit of an investment, but we love the time we spend with our doodles making them look just the way we want.
 Whether you want to do a complete groom or just maintenance care on face and paws between professional grooming visits, the below supplies are necessary to keep your doodle looking tidy.

 These are some of our favorite puppy items that we like and use ourselves.